Jigsaw-23122002/ETH-Mumbai-2024/README.md

 3. To ensure anonymity and resist Sybil attacks, this squad hash is encrypted using Anon Aadhaar Proof and securely transmitted to our contract for registration.
 Once registered, any attempt to modify the squad becomes evident, as any alteration would lead to a change in the squad hash.
 Additionally, the squad remains confidential as the hash assigned to each user is distinct, even if multiple users generate identical squads simultaneously.
 4. Following the match's conclusion, before computing player points, our system employs a Zero-Knowledge (ZK) circuit crafted using the sophisticated Noir ZK DSL on Polygon's zkEVM Cardona Network to validate the squad's integrity.
 5. This stringent verification process ensures fair play and upholds the integrity of our fantasy sports protocol.
-6. The scoring process is facilitated by a Chainlink Any API Oracle, ensuring transparency and enabling users to verify the proof-of-execution for all participants.
-This integration further enhances the trust and credibility of our platform by providing real-time, reliable data for accurate score calculations.
-T
+6. The scoring process is facilitated by a Chainlink Any API Oracle, ensuring transparency and reliability, enabling users to send zk-proven query results onchain.
+This integration further enhances the trust and credibility of our platform by providing real-time, reliable data for accurate score calculations accummulated over decetralised Oracle Network.

 Through this seamless combination of cutting-edge technologies, our protocol delivers a secure, fair, and transparent fantasy sports experience, setting a new standard for the industry.